OpenEvalProject/evals/manuscripts/elife-73420/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00hj8s172 Department of Epidemiology & Butler Columbia Aging Center, Columbia University New York United States
+1. Department of Epidemiology & Butler Columbia Aging Center, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-2. https://ror.org/00py81415 Center for Genomic and Computational Biology, Duke University Durham United States
+2. Center for Genomic and Computational Biology, Duke University Durham United States ([ROR:00py81415](https://ror.org/00py81415))
-3. https://ror.org/00py81415 Department of Psychology and Neuroscience, Duke University Durham United States
+3. Department of Psychology and Neuroscience, Duke University Durham United States ([ROR:00py81415](https://ror.org/00py81415))
-4. https://ror.org/01jmxt844 Department of Psychology, University of Otago Otago New Zealand
+4. Department of Psychology, University of Otago Otago New Zealand ([ROR:01jmxt844](https://ror.org/01jmxt844))
-5. https://ror.org/0220mzb33 Social, Genetic, and Developmental Psychiatry Centre, King's College London London United Kingdom
+5. Social, Genetic, and Developmental Psychiatry Centre, King's College London London United Kingdom ([ROR:0220mzb33](https://ror.org/0220mzb33))
-6. https://ror.org/00hj8s172 Department of Environmental Health Sciences, Columbia University New York United States
+6. Department of Environmental Health Sciences, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-7. https://ror.org/02v51f717 Department of Occupational and Environmental Health, Peking University Beijing China
+7. Department of Occupational and Environmental Health, Peking University Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))
-8. https://ror.org/03yghzc09 Complex Disease Epigenetics Group, University of Exeter Exeter United Kingdom
+8. Complex Disease Epigenetics Group, University of Exeter Exeter United Kingdom ([ROR:03yghzc09](https://ror.org/03yghzc09))
-9. https://ror.org/00hj8s172 Robert N Butler Columbia Aging Center, Columbia University Brooklyn United States
+9. Robert N Butler Columbia Aging Center, Columbia University Brooklyn United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-10. https://ror.org/00hj8s172 Robert N Butler Columbia Aging Center, Columbia University New York United States
+10. Robert N Butler Columbia Aging Center, Columbia University New York United States ([ROR:00hj8s172](https://ror.org/00hj8s172))
-11. https://ror.org/03vek6s52 Department of Environmental Health Sciences, Harvard TH Chan School of Public Health, Harvard University Boston United States
+11. Department of Environmental Health Sciences, Harvard TH Chan School of Public Health, Harvard University Boston United States ([ROR:03vek6s52](https://ror.org/03vek6s52))
-12. https://ror.org/04v00sg98 Department of Medicine, VA Boston Healthcare System Boston United States
+12. Department of Medicine, VA Boston Healthcare System Boston United States ([ROR:04v00sg98](https://ror.org/04v00sg98))

 † Corresponding author

 ## Abstract

-Measures to quantify changes in the pace of biological aging in response to intervention are needed to evaluate geroprotective interventions for humans.
+Background:Measures to quantify changes in the pace of biological aging in response to intervention are needed to evaluate geroprotective interventions for humans.
 Previously, we showed that quantification of the pace of biological aging from a DNA-methylation blood test was possible (Belsky et al., 2020).
-Here, we report a next-generation DNA-methylation biomarker of Pace of Aging, DunedinPACE (for Pace of Aging Calculated from the Epigenome).
-We used data from the Dunedin Study 1972–1973 birth cohort tracking within-individual decline in 19 indicators of organ-system integrity across four time points spanning two decades to model Pace of Aging.
+Here, we report a next-generation DNA-methylation biomarker of Pace of Aging, DunedinPACE (for Pace of Aging Calculated from the Epigenome).Methods:We used data from the Dunedin Study 1972–1973 birth cohort tracking within-individual decline in 19 indicators of organ-system integrity across four time points spanning two decades to model Pace of Aging.
 We distilled this two-decade Pace of Aging into a single-time-point DNA-methylation blood-test using elastic-net regression and a DNA-methylation dataset restricted to exclude probes with low test-retest reliability.
-We evaluated the resulting measure, named DunedinPACE, in five additional datasets.
-DunedinPACE showed high test-retest reliability, was associated with morbidity, disability, and mortality, and indicated faster aging in young adults with childhood adversity.
+We evaluated the resulting measure, named DunedinPACE, in five additional datasets.Results:DunedinPACE showed high test-retest reliability, was associated with morbidity, disability, and mortality, and indicated faster aging in young adults with childhood adversity.
 DunedinPACE effect-sizes were similar to GrimAge Clock effect-sizes.
-In analysis of incident morbidity, disability, and mortality, DunedinPACE and added incremental prediction beyond GrimAge.
-DunedinPACE is a novel blood biomarker of the pace of aging for gerontology and geroscience.
-This research was supported by US-National Institute on Aging grants AG032282, AG061378, AG066887, and UK Medical Research Council grant MR/P005918/1.
+In analysis of incident morbidity, disability, and mortality, DunedinPACE and added incremental prediction beyond GrimAge.Conclusions:DunedinPACE is a novel blood biomarker of the pace of aging for gerontology and geroscience.Funding:This research was supported by US-National Institute on Aging grants AG032282, AG061378, AG066887, and UK Medical Research Council grant MR/P005918/1.

 ## Introduction